bambinos/bambi/docs/getting_started.rst

 Coding of categorical variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a categorical fixed effect with N levels is added to a model, by default, it is coded by N-1 dummy variables (i.e., reduced-rank coding).
 For example, suppose we write ``'y ~ condition + age + gender'``, where condition is a categorical variable with 4 levels, and age and gender are continuous variables.
 Then our model would contain an intercept term (added to the model by default, as in R), three dummy-coded variables (each contrasting the first level of ``condition`` with one of the subsequent levels), and continuous predictors for age and gender.
 Suppose, however, that we would rather use full-rank coding of conditions.
-If we explicitly remove the intercept--as in ``'y ~ 0 + condition + age + gender'``--then we get the desired effect.
-Now, the intercept is no longer included, and condition will be coded using 4 dummy indicators--each one coding for the presence or absence of the respective condition, without reference to the other conditions.
+If we explicitly remove the intercept --as in ``'y ~ 0 + condition + age + gender'``-- then we get the desired effect.
+Now, the intercept is no longer included, and condition will be coded using 4 dummy indicators, each one coding for the presence or absence of the respective condition without reference to the other conditions.

 Random effects are handled in a comparable way.
 When adding random intercepts, coding is always full-rank (e.g., when adding random intercepts for 100 schools, one gets 100 dummy-coded indicators coding each school separately, and not 99 indicators contrasting each school with the very first one).
 For random slopes, coding proceeds the same way as for fixed effects.
 The random effects specification ``['condition|subject']`` would add an intercept for each subject, plus N-1 condition slopes (each coded with respect to the first, omitted, level as the referent).
 If we instead specify ``['0+condition|subject']``, we get N condition slopes and no intercepts.